Deploy Applications

 Open the device's Applications tab and click + Deploy.
 In the Image field, leave the custom-path checkbox unchecked to pick from your registry dropdown.
 Select the image and tag, configure ports and environment, then deploy.

-The Image dropdown lists every tag pushed to your registry namespace
+The Image dropdown lists every repository in your Sixfab Registry namespace.

 Devices auto-authenticate